samanthajpv/MechaCar_Statistical_Analysis/README.md

         1. There is a difference in mean combined MPG for any transmission type.
         2. There is a difference in mean combined MPG for any vehicle class.
         3. There is an interaction effect between transmission type and vehicle class on mean combined MPG.
 - Two-way ANOVA was chosen since it is an easy way to analyze if the selected independent variables, transmission type and vehicle class, affect the combined MPG.
-The data to be collected should be the combined MPG, transmission type, and vehicle class.
+The data to be used should be the combined MPG, transmission type, and vehicle class.
 A box-plot is a good option in visualizing this data.

 **C. Safety Rating using One-Way ANOVA**
 - *Metric to be Measured*: safety rating
 - *Hypothesis*
     - Ho: There is no difference in mean safety rating across vehicle brands.
     - Ha: There is a difference in mean safety rating across vehicle brands.
 - One-way ANOVA was chosen to analyze if the mean safety rating is equal for all vehicle brands since it is a straightforward approach.
-The data to be collected should be the safety rating and make/car brand.
-A bar plot is a simple yet informative way of plotting the mean safety rating of car brands.
+The data to be used should be the safety rating and make/car brand.
+Data should contain safety ratings from different years, models, car types, and etc. A bar plot is a simple yet informative way of plotting the mean safety rating of car brands.

 ## Reference
 (1) Trilogy Education Services.
 (2021, September). *Module 15 Challenge*. https://courses.bootcampspot.com/courses/626/assignments/13342?module_item_id=213533